Colombian Naval Infantry: Marine Infantry Training Base

-Base de entrenamiento de infanteria de marina "BEIM" is located in a small town called Coveñas, Sucre Department, in the caribbean north of Colombia.
-It has 3 battalions for recruits' boot camp training called BINIM 1, BINIM2 and BINIM3 (BINIM, Batallón de Instrucción de Infantería de Marina).
+The Marine Training Base (Base de entrenamiento de infanteria de marina "BEIM") is located in a small town called Coveñas, Sucre Department, in the caribbean north of Colombia.
+It has 3 training battalions for recruits' boot camp training (BINIM, Batallón de Instrucción de Infantería de Marina) for both men and women.
 A 13-week training program is performed under supervision of the United States Naval Mission by a Gunnery Sergeant of the United States Marine Corps.
+Graduates of the BEIM advance to the Marine Basic School for continued training.

-The BEIM also has an Specialists Center (CIEAN: Centro Internacional de Entrenamiento Anfibio), where professional marines and sub-officers (Coporals - Sergeants) receive special training courses: Drill instructor, Anti-explosives, Canine guide, Personal defense, Shooter and Water survival.
+The BEIM also has an Specialists Center (CIEAN: Centro Internacional de Entrenamiento Anfibio), where professional marine enlisted personnel and NCOs (Coporals - Sergeants) receive special training courses: Drill instructor, Anti-explosives, K-9 handler, Personal defense, Shooter and Water survival.
 The training in this center is also supervised by the Gunnery Sergeant of the US Naval Mission.

 There is also the Batallón de Comando y Apoyo de IM Nº 6 (BACAIM6) in charge of the watch and security of the surrounding areas of the base and some sectors of the Sucre Department.